ryanolee/go-pot/README.md

 ## Credits
 Go pot was originally inspired by the (Reverse slow loris)[https://github.com/nickhuber/reverse-slowloris] project by [Nick Huber](https://github.com/nickhuber)
 The go pot logo created by `@_iroshi` and is licensed under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.

+## What the future holds 🔮
+- **More protocols**: Support for more protocols is planned.
+Including `ssh`, `sql`, `ftp`, `smtp` and more.
+Anything that can be stalled will be stalled and must be stalled!
+- **Tests**: There are *no* unit tests.
+The was originally built as a proof of concept for a talk and has been refactored several times since.
+It is still in need of firmer testing.